The Federal Solar Tax Credit

 How Do Utility Incentives Affect My Tax Credit?

-Usually, a utility incentive will be deducted from the cost of your installation before the tax credit is applied.
+Usually, a utility incentive is deducted from the cost of the installation before the tax credit is applied.

 Ready To Get Started?